 Browse the Library's collection, renew your books or check your account through the Online Catalog.
 Ask the Library staff to set up your account.

 The Library regularly replenishes its giveaway shelves.
 Book donations are accepted only with approval by the senior librarian.

-The Club stocks around 120 English-language magazines, including Yoga, GQ, Fine Cooking and Ideal Home, as well as such daily newspapers as the Financial Times, The Japan Times and The International New York Times, and around 120 magazines.
+The Club stocks around 120 English-language magazines, including Yoga, GQ, Fine Cooking and Ideal Home, as well as such daily newspapers as the Financial Times, The Japan Times and The International New York Times.